tomasbarbosa/tomasbarbosa/README.md

 ### Hi there!
 I'm Tomás Barbosa 👋

 I'm a Software Engineer graduate from Portugal, passionate about building robust systems and creating intuitive digital experiences.
+My focus ranges from modern frontend development to complex backend challenges in security and distributed systems.

 <!-- Social Badges -->
 <p align="left">